h0mbre/h0mbre.github.io/_posts/2019-05-15-SLAE_x86_Review.md

 ## Managing Expectations

 I found the course to be fairly straightforward as far as picking up the concepts as they were taught.
 I only had to rewatch 2-3 videos multiple times to understand them thoroughly and I am not supremely talented in this stuff by any means.
 However, I found the certification assignments to be **MUCH** more difficult than the course material.
-Things went from a `4/10` in difficulty during the course to often an `7 or a 8/10` during the exam assignments (at least for me personally, maybe you will find it easier).
+Things went from a `4/10` in difficulty during the course to often an `8 or a 9/10` during the exam assignments (at least for me personally, maybe you will find it easier).
+At one point, I spent ~3 hours stuck with something because I had rendered my shellcode format as `\xff` instead of `\\xff` :cry_face:

 You will have to do some homework on your own and Google concepts that are giving you a hard time.
 Vivek expects you to know the previous video's concepts well when you begin a new video, there is little review.
 Definitely follow along with him during his videos and do exactly as he's doing as he does it.